 It is well accepted that the first element functions primarily as a standing requirement.
 The standing (or threshold) test for confusing similarity involves a reasoned but relatively straightforward comparison between the Complainant's trade mark and the disputed domain name.
-WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 1.7.
+WIPO Overview 3.0, section 1.7.